-IBPSA makes three awards for outstanding work in the building performance simulation field.
+IBPSA makes four awards for outstanding work in the building performance simulation field.
 These awards are made on a biennial basis at each Building Simulation Conference, providing there is a qualified candidate.
-The three categories awarded are:
+The four categories awarded are:

 (1) IBPSA Distinguished Achievement Award

 This award, formerly named the IBPSA Award for Distinguished Service to Building Simulation, recognizes an individual who has a distinguished record of contributions to the field of building performance simulation, over a long period.
 The award consists of a certificate and $500 (US).
 Awarded biennially.

 This award recognizes an individual at the beginning of their career who has demonstrated potential for significant contributions to the field of building performance simulation.
 The award consists of a certificate and $500 (US).
 Awarded biennially.

 (3) IBPSA Innovative Application Award

 This award, formerly named the IBPSA Award for Distinguished Practice, recognizes an individual, group or firm, who has made a significant contribution to the effective application and/or advancement of building performance simulation in practice.
 The award may be given for a unique or noteworthy use of simulation in practice; development of simulation software or supporting software that has had a significant impact on industry practice; or other contribution that has advanced building performance simulation in practice.
 The award consists of a certificate and $US500.
 Awarded biennially.